This post is dedicated in memory of Etya Sarah bat Yitzchak ha-Levi. May it be an aliyah for her neshama.

 By: Jackie Ross

-By most points of reference, we are starting a new year: the secular calendar just turned over, the season is changing (at least here in Israel) to resemble spring.
+By most points of reference, we are starting a new year: the season is changing (at least here in Israel) to resemble spring.
 The Jewish calendar as well is winding down.
-This week we enter the month of Adar - known most famously as being the month of Purim, as well as the month that Moshe Rabbeinu was born and died.
+Last week we entered the month of Adar - known most famously as being the month of Purim, as well as the month that Moshe Rabbeinu was born and died.
 Adar is really a cool month.
 First off, not every month gets its own song - but Adar does.
 The lyrics go Mishah nichnas Adar/ Marbeh B'simcha: When Adar comes in, our happiness increases.
 Usually we wait until Pesach for such a question, but what makes Adar different from other months?

 In the same vain, the zodiac sign for the month is Pisces - fish.
 Fish are considered to be tzniut, modest, because they live hidden underwater.
 The word for fish in Hebrew is דג which is related for the word to worry לדאוג don't worry is אל דאג because when we worry we are forgetting that G-d runs the world - even though His presence is concealed.
 Just like we can't see fish underwater when we are standing on shore, we often can't see G-d's presence in our lives.
 Occasionally, a fish will jump up, which is comparable to seeing an unbelievable 'coincidence' or outright miracle.